TinkerTools/tinker/doc/sphinx/tinker/text/modules.rst

- use_mpole       logical flag governing use of multipole potential use_polar       logical flag governing use of polarization term use_chgtrn      logical flag governing use of charge transfer term use_rxnfld      logical flag governing use of reaction field term use_solv        logical flag governing use of continuum solvation term use_metal       logical flag governing use of ligand field term
+ use_mpole       logical flag governing use of multipole potential use_polar       logical flag governing use of polarization term use_chgtrn      logical flag governing use of charge transfer term use_chgflx      logical flag governing use of charge flux term use_rxnfld      logical flag governing use of reaction field term use_solv        logical flag governing use of continuum solvation term use_metal       logical flag governing use of ligand field term